lordofdestiny/pp1-project-template/README.md

-# PP1 project template
+# PP1 Project Template

 This repository is a project template repository for the homework for the subject "Programski prevodioci 1" on the Faculty of electrical enigneering in Belgrade.

 This template is a reworked version of the template provided in class materials, but was adapted for use with IntelliJ IDEA code editor.
 It has additional Ant targets and Run targets added with the intent of making the development process more streamlined.

-In order to use Ant targets, it is recommended to install IntelliJ IDEA [Ant Plugin](https://plugins.jetbrains.com/plugin/23025-ant?_ga=2.245260870.238897384.1702670743-556405651.1695306650&_gac=1.196130014.1699039179.Cj0KCQjwtJKqBhCaARIsAN_yS_kG83icSxF51QENNtogRzS6sDU1zCOHYArIcpIG2onsTaDbCnpd9ncaAvuxEALw_wcB&_gl=1%2Apppaah%2A_ga%2ANTU2NDA1NjUxLjE2OTUzMDY2NTA.%2A_ga_9J976DJZ68%2AMTcwMjY3MDc0Mi4zMy4wLjE3MDI2NzA3NDMuNTkuMC4w).
-There is no need to install Appache Ant separately, since it comes bundled with IntelliJ IDEA.
-This was atleast the case for with my version IntelliJ IDEA Ultimate 2023.3.

 Default impelenations of for any of four main steps are not complete and do not perform all required checks/requirements

-# Project targets
+## Project tasks
-There several IntelliJ IDEA targets, including 4 Application targets and 4 Ant targets.
+There several IntelliJ IDEA targets, including 3 JAR application tasks, 4 application tasks and 3 Ant tasks.
 Those targets use Ant targets defined in `build.xml` and IntelliJ IDEA build step for easier development.

-## IDEA targets
+## IntelliJ tasks

+### JAR application targets
+These targets assume that the input file exists.
+You will first need to generate `program.obj`.

+- **Run** - Runs `program.obj` using MicroJava VM
+- **Debug** - Exactly the same as **Run**, but adds passes `-d` flag to MicroJava VM to trigger the debug mode
+- **Dissasemble** - Runs  `disasm` class to dump the contents of the `program.obj`

 ### Application targets
-All aplication targets first run Ant **compile-src** target
+All application targets first run Ant **Build** task.

 - **Lexer** - Run the `MJLexerTest` program that runs the lexer step on the `program.mj`
 - **Parser** - Run the `MJParserTest` program that runs the lexer and parser steps on the `program.mj`